 This often gets users to annoy and prompt them to leave as quickly as possible without clicking further.

-The best practice for ads placement on blogs is the sidebars and one or two at the header depending on your theme layout.
+The best practice for blog ad placement is the sidebars and one or two at the header, depending on your theme layout.

-#6.
-Display Related Post.
+6. Display Related Post

 I also have one at the end of this content.
 You can see it right below the conclusion part.